ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 * A Hypertext Application Language document [HAL]
 * An extension to the Schema.org WebAPI type [WebAPIext]

 Appendix A includes example API Catalog documents based on the linkset format.

-# Link relations {#LINK-RELATION}

-* "item" {{!RFC9264}}.
-When used in an API Catalog document, the 'item' link relation identifies a target resource that represents a API that is a member of the API Catalog.
-* "api-catalog": the 'api-catalog' link relation identifies a target resource that represents a list of APIs of which the context resource is a member.

 # Conformance to RFC8615  {#CONFORM-RFC8615}